klikaba/gradle-appcenter/readme.md

   - `releaseId`: id in [App Center API](https://openapi.appcenter.ms/#/distribute/releases_listByDistributionGroup) (not id of getApps task)
   - `releaseVersion`: short_version in [App Center API](https://openapi.appcenter.ms/#/distribute/releases_listByDistributionGroup)
   - `buildNumber`: version in [App Center API](https://openapi.appcenter.ms/#/distribute/releases_listByDistributionGroup)
+  - `skipDownload`: when setting this flag to true the actual download is skipped (in case you want to call the download URL yourself)

 You can use any combination of above optional arguments. \
 The order of importance for resolving to a specific release is as follows: